duk3luk3/lerlacher.de/posts/tutorials/2013-09-29-my-email-setup.markdown

 Then I set the virtual mailbox config:

-    local_recipient_maps =
+    local_recipient_maps = proxy:unix:passwd.byname $alias_maps $virtual_mailbox_maps
+    fallback_transport = virtual
     virtual_uid_maps = static:$mailboxuser_uid
     virtual_gid_maps = static:$mailboxuser_gid
     virtual_mailbox_base = /home/mailboxes
     virtual_mailbox_maps = pgsql:/etc/postfix/pgsql/mailboxes.cf
     virtual_maps = pgsql:/etc/postfix/pgsql/virtual.cf
-    fallback_transport_maps = pgsql:/etc/postfix/pgsql/transport.cf

-This config - although it may not be obvious - sets up the virtual mailboxes as a fallback if mails cannot be delivered to a local luser.
+This config sets up the virtual mailboxes as a fallback if mails cannot be delivered to a local luser.
+The local_recipient_maps option specifies all addresses that postfix accepts mail for.
+All other mail is rejected.
+This is an important setting because it avoids so-called backscatter.
+If postfix cannot determine all valid users immediately, like when local_recipients_maps is unset, it will accept mail and then send a non-delivery notice later.
+These non-delivery notices usually hit innocent people whose addresses have been spoofed in spam and scam mails.

 The pgsql config looks like this: